q-cai/Python_Tutorial/README.md

 Step 2: Open terminal, type in `jupyter notebook`, then a tunnel for a web-based Jupyter Notebook App is established.

 Step 3: Click the tap `New` on the top right corner to create a new notebook.
 Type in `print('Hello, Python!')` and `Shift-Enter` to run.
 If the string `Hello, Python!` is printed, then you should be good to go.

+## About the repo

+The notebook files (.pynb) with numbers are ordered introductory materials for Python beginners.
+It is recommended that one should start with `0-Notebook.ipynb` followed by `1-python-basics.ipynb` and so on.
+For those who have previous experience with Python, you can start wherever of your interest.

+The `Udacity-CS101` folder contains nontrivial solutions for problems in the MOOC [Introduction to Computer Science](https://www.udacity.com/course/intro-to-computer-science--cs101).
+This course is a good starter point for people with no or little previous coding experience.
+It is taught all in Python.

+The `Machine-Learning` folder contains the classical machine learning examples realized in Python language.

+I will add more contents in the future depends on needs and mood.